sirthias/parboiled2/README.rst

 .. code:: Scala

-    libraryDependencies += "org.parboiled" %% "parboiled" % "2.4.0"
+    libraryDependencies += "org.parboiled" %% "parboiled" % "2.4.1"

-The latest released version is **2.4.0**.
-It is available for Scala 2.12, 2.13 and 3 as well as Scala JS 1.9.
+The latest released version is **2.4.1**.
+It is available for Scala 2.12, 2.13 and 3 as well as Scala JS.

 *parboiled2* has no external dependencies.
 (It used to depend on shapeless_, but the few bits it was using have been internalized at some point).